AustinMusiku/vm-vs-edge/Readme.md

 but it was a bit challenging to make it work with go.
 Hopefully, I will succeed in the future and prepare a sequel to this experiment.

 ## Setup
+### HTTP Services
+The two services expose two endpoints each: `/` and `/characters`.
+The `/` endpoint handler iterates over a list of names, `characters`, and appends each name to a html ordered list template string.
+The final html list element is sent over in a html page.
+The `/characters` endpoint just spits out the list of characters in JSON format.

+### CLI Application
+The CLI app automates the process of sending HTTP requests to the two services and recording the response time metrics.
+The response time metrics are then used to compute the relevant numerical summaries.

+The app accepts the following arguments:
+1. `-n`: The number of requests to send to each service.
+2. `edge-url`: The URL of the edge server.
+3. `vps-url`: The URL of the VPS server.

+### Folder structure
 - VPS Server Code and Configuration: The code and configuration for the VPS-based HTTP service are located in the `./vm` directory.
 - Edge Server Code and Configuration: The code and configuration for the serverless edge platform-based HTTP service are located in the `./edge` directory.
 - Experiment Entry Point: The entry point for the experiment is a CLI application, located at `./benchmark.go`.
 This CLI application accepts one flag, `n`, and two arguments, `vps-url` and `edge-url`.
-The application sends `n` HTTP requests to each of the services and records the `mean`, `minimum`, and `maximum` response time.
+The application sends `n` HTTP requests to each of the services and records the `mean`, `p25`, `p50`, `p75`, `p90`, `minimum`, and `maximum` response time for each service.

 ## Usage